JuliaImageRecon/SPECTrecon.jl/README.md

 # SPECTrecon
 SPECT image reconstruction tools in Julia

-This repo is a copy of [MIRT SPECTrecon Package](https://github.com/JeffFessler/SPECTrecon.jl), possibly with several commits ahead.
+This repo is almost a copy of [MIRT SPECTrecon Package](https://github.com/JeffFessler/SPECTrecon.jl), but with several commits ahead.

 https://github.com/JeffFessler/SPECTrecon.jl